 Sensory Safe Spaces

 Most spaces are designed for function or aesthetics.
-I consult on a third dimension: how a space feels to the body inside it.
+I work on a third thing: how a space feels to the body inside it.
+This isn't mystical.
+It's just paying attention to what's already happening.

 What I Offer